ThibautGery/docker-logging-example/article.md

   log_opt:
     fluentd-tag: "nginx.docker.{{.Name }}"
 ```
-By default docker use docker.{{ container id }}.
+By default the docker-fluentd driver use a default tag: "docker.{{ container id }}".
 We override it to be
-nginx.docker.{{ container name }}.
+"nginx.docker.{{ container name }}".
 It's important that the tag match the one in
-fluentd You should be able to see the nginx logs in fluentd container log.
+Fluentd You should be able to see the Nginx logs in Fluentd container log.

 Right now, our system is useless.
 We need to send the log to a distant database,
 Elasticsearch.